 When it comes to comfort, all of the shoes on our list are excellent options – although a few stand out as super cozy right out of the box.
 Our top choice for comfort is the Hoka Speedgoat 6, providing exceptional cushioning and a plush feel thanks to its thick midsole and responsive foam.
 This design reduces impact and offers a smooth ride, even on the roughest trails.

-Also near the top, the TOPO Athletic Ultraventure 3 and the Merrell Moab 3.
-The Topo Athletic Ultraventure 3 features a spacious toe box and a forgiving, cushy midsole that provides a balanced mix of softness and support, making it perfect for long-distance hikes.
-The Merrell Moab 3 is one of our favorites for its snug fit and ample interior padding, which cradles the foot comfortably while offering excellent arch support.
+Also near the top are the TOPO Athletic Ultraventure 4 and the Merrell Moab 3.
+The Topo Athletic Ultra Venture 4 continues to be an extremely comfortable shoe for logging high mileage.
+Its plush midsole combined with a wide yet secure platform make it comfortable no matter your foot shape.
+The Merrell Moab 3 is one of our favorites for its fit and ample interior padding, which cradles the foot comfortably while offering excellent arch support.
 Both shoes will keep your feet happy on the trail and ensure you can hike for hours without discomfort.

 TRACTION

-Getting a grip matters when you’re hiking, and while all of the shoes on this list will keep you secure on most terrain, a few are truly the best in our experience.
-The Salomon X Ultra GTX leads the pack with its Contagrip sole, which provides excellent bite on both wet ane dry surfaces.
+Getting a grip matters when you’re hiking.
+While all of the shoes on this list will keep you secure on most terrain, a few are truly the best in our experience.
+The Salomon X Ultra GTX 5 leads the pack with its Contagrip sole, which provides excellent bite on both wet and dry surfaces.
 Its multi-directional lugs enhance stability and control while moving, making it an ultra reliable choice for ascent and descents on all sorts of terrain.
+The La Sportiva Prodigio impresses with its sticky lugs and powerful grip.
+We love the dual density rubber for both traction and durability for mile after mile of wet and rocky trail.

 WEIGHT